Munkres Topology Solution: Chapter 7

 (b) Yes.
 By Ex.44.1 and suitable scalings, we have continuous surjections $f_n:[n,n+1]\to [-n, n]^n$.
 WLOG we can assume $f_n(n+1)=f_{n+1}(n+1)$, pasting lemma works again to give continuous surjection $f: [0,\infty)\to \bigcup [-n,n]^n=\Bbb R^\infty$.

-(c) For $\Bbb R^\omega$, no. Because otherwise the continous surjection is also continuos under product topology (since product topology is coarsest).
+(c) For $\Bbb R^\omega$, no. Because otherwise the continuous surjection is also continuos under product topology (since product topology is coarsest).

 For $\Bbb R^\infty$, yes.
-Because what we constructed in (b) is continous in all three topology (they coincide in finite-dimensional spaces).
+Because what we constructed in (b) is continuous in all three topology (they coincide in finite-dimensional spaces).

 Ex.44.4